aplteam/Tatin/docs/SyntaxReference.md

 Note that if `packageID` is empty a clean-up attempt is made.

 To keep things simple Tatin performs the following steps:
-1. It checks whether the package ID is mentioned in the dependency file.
+1. Checks whether the package ID is mentioned in the dependency file.
 If not an error is thrown.
-3. It removes `packagedID` from the dependency file.
+3. Removes `packagedID` from the dependency file.
-4. It re-compiles the build list based on the new dependency file.
+4. Re-compiles the build list based on the new dependency file.
-5. It removes all packages that are not mentioned in the build list anymore
+5. Removes all packages that are not mentioned in the build list anymore

 Returns a two-item vector: